Terms, Conditions & Privacy Statement

 The College has a designated data controller who is the named person in the notification to the Data Protection Commissioner.
 To contact the data controller or to request a copy of our data protection policy, please email [email protected]

 Alternatively you can download our Data Protection Policy here

 As with most other web servers, when you access these web pages certain information you provide will automatically be recorded by the Institute.
 This will include your IP address, browser type, and information relating to the page you last visited.
 This information is needed to estimate how much usage of the server is made by different categories of users and in the event of a breach of security may be used to aid detection.

 Your data is only used to administer your enquiry or applications and your data will be passed on to the appropriate department for this purpose, after this time our system will automatically hard delete your stored information within six months that you have submitted via our website (https://scarboroughtec.ac.uk).

 If you wish to contact us before the six months automated deletion, please contact us here to request a deletion of your data that’s currently held on our website at (https://scarboroughtec.ac.uk).

 Why do we collect personal information?

-The Grimsby Institute Group (The Institute) collects and processes personal data relating to its potential learners to meet its statutory obligations as an FE College.
+The TEC Partnership (The Institute) collects and processes personal data relating to its potential learners to meet its statutory obligations as an FE College.
 The Group is committed to being transparent about how and why it collects and uses that data and to meeting its data protection obligations.

-The Grimsby Institute Group consists of: – Grimsby Institute, University Centre Grimsby, Skegness TEC, Scarborough TEC, Career 6, The Academy Grimsby, Learning Centres and Modal Training.
+The TEC Partnership consists of: – Grimsby Institute, University Centre Grimsby, Skegness TEC, Scarborough TEC, Career 6, The Academy Grimsby, Learning Centres and Modal Training.